Dhruv-Raichand/devlink-backend/homework.md

 - Why do we need index in DB?
 - What is the advantages and disadvantage of creating indexes?
 - Read this arcticte about compond indexes - https://www.mongodb.com/docs/manual/core/indexes/index-types/index-compound/
+- ALWAYS THINK ABOUT ALL CORNER CASES

+- Write code with proper validation for POST /request/review/:status/:requestId